About Onomea Falls

 And true to its name, the diminutive falls tumbled into a boulder-filled stream.

-Onomea Falls resides in private property.
+Onomea Falls resides in private property on the Big Island of Hawaii.
 It is currently administered by the Hawaii Tropical Botanical Garden.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting their website or Facebook page.

 From the Hwy 19 and Hwy 11 junction by the Hilo Airport in Hilo, take Hwy 19 (Mamahaloa Hwy) north.
 Just north of the 7-mile post, take the “Scenic Drive” turnoff on the right.
 Follow the narrow 4-mile Scenic Drive (Old Mamahaloa Way) for 1.5 miles to the Hawaii Tropical Botanical Garden car park.